-When you’re young, you have time and health on your side, but often lack financial resources.
-As you enter middle age, you may have money and health, but time becomes a precious commodity.
-Finally, in your later years, you may have both money and time, but health can become a concern.
+When you’re young, you have time and health on your side but often lack financial resources.
+You may have money and health as you enter middle age, but time becomes a precious commodity.
+Finally, you may have money and time in your later years, but health can become a concern.
 The passage of time is a reminder that building wealth requires strategic planning.
-In this article, we’ll guide you through 15 smart money moves tailored to your 20s, 30s, and beyond, helping you secure a prosperous financial future.
+This article will guide you through 15 smart money moves tailored to your 20s, 30s, and beyond, helping you secure a prosperous financial future.

 Smart Money Moves for Your 20s